ROMEO: Exploring Juliet through the Lens of Assembly Language: Experiments

 \subsection{Results}

-In the following, we present our experimental results to answer our research questions.
-All metrics are reported in terms of a binary classification problem (vulnerable / not vulnerable) for comparison with competing methods.
+In the following, we present our experimental results.
+Each section addresses one of the three research questions from the beginning of \cref{sec:experiments}, in order.
+All metrics are reported in terms of a binary classification problem (vulnerable / not vulnerable) for better comparison with other methods.
+However, the ROMEO dataset can easily be configured by users to include multi-class classification labels, as can the ROMEO method.